skyjia/repogen/README.md

 _Version 0.1_

-__repo-gen__ is a toy to generate a Markdown index document of GitHub user's starred repositories.
+__repogen__ is a toy to generate a Markdown index document of GitHub user's starred repositories.

 # Install
 ```